josbeir/cakephp-paginator-sortmap/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.txt)
 [![Build Status](https://travis-ci.org/josbeir/cakephp-paginator-sortmap.svg?branch=master)](https://travis-ci.org/josbeir/cakephp-paginator-sortmap)

 (WIP) This plugin is a modified version of the built in cakephp paginator.
-Instead of using ``sortWhitelist`` there's now an option ``sortMap``where you can define mappings of fields to sort.
+Instead of using ``sortWhitelist`` there's  now a ``sortMap`` option where you can define mappings of fields to sort.

+This plugin was created as a proof of concept after some discussion on slack and in an old [ticket](https://github.com/cakephp/cakephp/issues/10028#issuecomment-272812357) on the main cake repo.

+## Mapping sort => field

-In its simplest for you can just use the sortMap to rename sort keys
+In its simplest form you can just use the sortMap to rename sort keys:

 ```php
 [